meduryllc/reach-blog-tutorial/tut-5/README.md

 On line 15, we initialize the component state to display the ConnectAccount view (figure 1).

-On lines 18 through 20, we hook into React’s componentDidMount lifecycle event, which is called when the component starts.
+On lines 18 through 20, we hook into React’s componentDidMount lifecycle event, which is invoked when the component starts.
 Here, we render the `DeployerOrAttacher` view from /views/AppViews.js

 ![DeployerOrAttacher](images/AppViews.DeployerOrAttacher.png) <center> *Figure 2: Get Started View* </center>

 Line 23 defines the `connectToAccount` method which is invoked when the user tries to deploy or connect to a smart-contract.

-Line 27 sets the default network to Algorand Testnet Line 28 indicates that we use Algosigner to sign our transactions.
+Line 27 sets the default network to Algorand Testnet

+Line 28 indicates that we use Algosigner to sign our transactions.<br/>
-Note: Algosigner is currently only supported on Chrome, so if you wish to try this out on other browser, comment this line.
+__Note:__ Algosigner is currently only supported on Chrome so if you wish to try this out on other browser, comment this line.

 On line 29, we use getDefaultAccount, which accesses the default browser account.